-Clayton State University (CSU) currently has an instructional site in Fayette County.
-This space provides 12,799 square feet with 7 lecture classrooms, 6 offices, reception space, and common areas for an annual lease of \$272,979.63 (annual increases of 2%).
+Clayton State University (CSU) currently has an instructional site located at 100 World Drive, Peachtree City, GA.
+This space provides 12,799 square feet with 7 lecture classrooms, 6 offices, reception space, and common areas for an annual lease of \$272,979.63 (increases of 2%).
 We offer degree programs, enrollment opportunities for dual enrolled students, and continuing education courses.
 We have been invited by the Fayette County Board of Education (FCBOE) to be an educational partner with them and Southern Crescent Technical College (SCTC) in the current FCBOE Booth Middle School site.
 In spring 2022, FCBOE anticipates moving the middle school to a newly constructed site and repurposing the current site as the Center for Innovation.
 CSU will occupy 27,927 square feet with a combination of science lab classrooms, lecture classrooms, administrative space, common space, and a dedicated space for academic student support for a proposed lease of \$6 per square foot or an annual amount of \$168,000.
-This space will allow us to continue to offer degree programs that meet the high demand needs (nursing, health sciences, business), opportunities for dual enrolled students, and continuing education courses with a significant financial savings over our current site.
+This space will allow us to continue to offer degree programs, opportunities for dual enrolled students, and continuing education courses with a significant financial savings over our current site.
 We are currently working through the Due Diligence Process with the BOR.
 We anticipate FY22 one-time expenses associated with FF&E for the move to the new site in early FY23.
 The savings in rent will be utilized to establish chemistry, biology, and other classrooms to serve our high demand nursing, teacher education, and other programs.